openvinotoolkit/openvino/inference-engine/tools/vpu/vpu_compile/README.md

                                              Example: -iop "input:FP16, output:FP16".
                                              Notice that quotes are required.
                                              Overwrites precision from ip and op options for specified layers.
-    -VPU_MYRIAD_PLATFORM         <value>     Optional.
-Specifies movidius platform.
-Supported values: VPU_MYRIAD_2450, VPU_MYRIAD_2480.
-Overwrites value from config.
-                                             This option must be used in order to compile blob without a connected Myriad device.
     -VPU_NUMBER_OF_SHAVES        <value>     Optional.
 Specifies number of shaves.
 Should be set with "VPU_NUMBER_OF_CMX_SLICES".
 Overwrites value from config.
     -VPU_NUMBER_OF_CMX_SLICES    <value>     Optional.
 Specifies number of CMX slices.
 Should be set with "VPU_NUMBER_OF_SHAVES".
 Overwrites value from config.
     -VPU_TILING_CMX_LIMIT_KB     <value>     Optional.
 Specifies CMX limit for data tiling in kB.
 Value should be equal or greater than -1, where -1 means default value of limit.
 Overwrites value from config.